JohanPeeters/REST-IAM-demo/README.md

 # README #

-This repository aims to build, run and test the target Docker images: iam-service/keycloak, iam-service/apiman, iam-service/test-service and postgres locally.
-Its Makefile makes this very easy, as well as deploying these artefacts to AWS.

-## What should your hosts file look like ##
-#SPAConference
+In this repository, we share REST access control experiments.
+It contains 2 Identity Providers (IdP), one using KeyCloak (`keycloak`), the other IdentityServer4 (`SpaIdSrv`).
+There are also 2 REST services, `InvoiceApi` and `ProductApi`, that require a JWT token signed by the respective IdPs prior to giving access.
+Finally, a JavaScript client, `SpaClient`, obtains these tokens and calls the APIs.

+The first 4 components each run in their own Docker container, the latter is served by a Docker container and runs in a browser.

+## How to use ##

+### Prerequisites ###

+In order to build and run the system locally, the following need to be installed:
+* Docker
+* make

+and the `/etc/hosts` file should contain the following section:

     127.0.0.1	keycloak.com
     127.0.0.1	spaclient.org
     127.0.0.1	spaidsrv.org
     127.0.0.1	productapi.org
     127.0.0.1	invoiceapi.org

+You will probably also want to install Postman.

+### Running the demo locally ###

+Execute `make run` in the repo root.
+This
+* downloads base Docker images
+* extends them
+* starts up containers, as well as a PostgreSQL container used by KeyCloak to store its users and configuration.

+All this takes quite some time - perhaps half an hour or so.
+Fortunately, subsequent runs do not take nearly so long since Docker images have been downloaded and built.
+Typically start-up time of subsequent runs is a couple of minutes.

+Use `make clean-run` when pulling a new version.

+### Things to try ###

+* With Postman, security tokens can be retrieved from KeyCloak and IdentityServer with the requests in `REST-IAM demo (Local).postman_collection.json`.
+* Browse to the SPA client running locally at http://spaclient.org:8080 and try calling the resource servers with and without logging into IdentityServer or KeyCloak.

-## What is this repository for? ##
+## Repo structure ##

 This repo contains
-* docker-compose.yml: intended to bring up all the containers in the IAM project
+* docker-compose.yml: to bring up containers locally
+* docker-compose_azure.yml: to bring up containers on Azure
-* Makefile: to build and run the IAM target containers
+* Makefile: to build and run the containers
 * README.md: this file
-* test: a directory for the acceptance tests
-* package.json: defines the dependencies for the acceptance tests.

-## How do I get set up? ##

-In order to build and run the system locally, or to be able to deploy to AWS, you also need to install the following:
-* Docker
+* SpaIdSrv: STS built with IdentityServer4
-* make
+* keycloak: KeyCloak customized
-* Java 8
-* jq
+* initdb: KeyCloak configuration
-* ssh
+* ProductApi: resource server

-For reasons explained further below, you need to make sure that the `/etc/hosts` file resolves to `localhost` for `softwarewolves.org`.
-An easy way to do so is to run the following command

-    sudo sh -c "echo '127.0.0.1    softwarewolves.org' >> /etc/hosts"

-For the first run, you call `make clean-run`.
-This
-* builds the test service
-* downloads base Docker images for apiman, KeyCloak and the test service
-* builds new apiman, KeyCloak and test service Docker images
-* starts up containers using these images, as well as a PostgreSQL container.

-All this takes quite some time - perhaps half an hour or so.
-Fortunately, subsequent runs will not take quite so long since Docker images have been downloaded and built.
-In fact, after the first run, you will usually do `make run` to start the containers, with a typical start-up time of a couple of minutes.

-In order to run the tests, you need Node.
-Also recommended are
-* Postman
+* InvoiceApi: resource server
-* PostgreSQL (actually the psql client is all you need, but it is probably easier to install the entire RDBMS)

-Sometimes you may want to start services individually in an otherwise functioning configuration.
-You can do so with the command `docker-compose up <service name>`.
-If you want to override the default entrypoint, you can use `docker-compose run --entrypoint <cmd> <service>`.
-For example, starting the KeyCloak docker container without the KeyCloak server can be done with `docker-compose run --entrypoint bash keycloak`.

-If you want to change the KeyCloak initial configuration, you can do so by starting a pristine system with `make run`, making the desired configuration changes in the KeyCloak administrative console and then executing `make persist-kc-config`.
-The configuration is currently in `initdb/keycloak.sql`.
-Persisting the configuration can also be done with the  command `make persist-config`.
+* SpaClient: Single Page Application, client of the resource servers

 ## Contribution guidelines ##

-Do not commit code unless it passes the e2e tests.
-Except for `README.md` and `.gitignore`, everything in the repo is considered as code.

-## Writing tests ##

-End-to-end acceptance tests for the IAM project are written in Chakram.
-See the `test` directory.
+If you want to contribute, we suggest you first create an issue so we can discuss your contribution.

-## Who do I talk to? ##
+## Troubleshooting ##

-* Repo owner or admin: yo@johanpeeters.com
-* Other community or team contact
+##### After logging in with one of the IdPs, I get a blank page after the redirect to the SPA #####
+This sometimes happens when the IdP issues tokens that have expired according to the clock of the client.
+This is arguably a bug - there should be a nice error message.
+Anyway, this happens because Docker Engine does not keep its clock in sync with the host, so after running Docker for a long time, it typically has drifted significantly.
+The solution is to restart Docker, restart the containers and try again.